World leaders hold emergency meeting as 'Russian-made' missile kills two in Poland - KESQ

 In his address, Duda said the US would send experts to investigate the site as part of joint operation.

-Speaking after a call with Duda Tuesday, NATO head Stoltenberg said it was “important that all facts are established”
+Speaking after a call with Duda Tuesday, NATO Secretary General Jens Stoltenberg said it was “important that all facts are established.”

 “I offered my condolences for the loss of life.
 NATO is monitoring the situation and Allies are closely consulting.
 Important that all facts are established,” said Stoltenberg in a statement.